oruga-ui/oruga/packages/docs-next/documentation/themes.md

     .mount('#app')
 ```

-See the [theme repository](https://github.com/oruga-ui/theme-bulma) for a detailed documentation.
+See the [theme repository](https://github.com/oruga-ui/theme-bulma) and the [Bulma documenation](https://bulma.io/documentation/) for a detailed documentation.

 ## Bootstrap Theme